 A few easy tasks can go a long way in helping to prevent and diagnose car troubles, like when a car heater is not working.
 Follow these steps.

 - Checking the thermostat can also identify if there’s a problem with the heating system.
 Most car thermostats are located inside the housing where the engine meets the radiator hose.
 Removing the thermostat is simple if you’re handy under the hood.
-Immerse the thermostat in water that’s at the correct temperature for your car and see if it opens.
+Immerse the thermostat in water at the correct temperature for your car and see if it opens.
 If not, you know the source of the problem.
 Again, never open up your coolant system while it’s hot.
 If you're uncertain about what to do or have any hesitation working under

 - Your routine maintenance should include a check of belts and hoses, many of which are required by the coolant system.
 Regular inspection of these components can prevent an HVAC issue before it starts.